Integration of Renewable Energy Sources in Manufacturing Using Digital Twins

 Description

-Problem: Manufacturing industries face the challenge of integrating renewable energy sources efficiently due to the variable nature of resources such as solar and wind.
-Current integration practices often fail to maximize energy usage and minimize the carbon footprint effectively.
+Problem: Manufacturing industries face the challenge of integrating renewable energy sources efficiently due to the nature of renewable resources such as solar and wind.
+Current integration practices often fail to maximize renewable energy usage and minimize the carbon footprint effectively.

-Goal: This thesis seeks to explore the application of Digital Twins to optimize the integration of renewable energy sources into manufacturing processes.
-The thesis starts with a comprehensive literature review of existing models and practices for the integration of renewable energy sources in manufacturing systems, followed by the optional development of an implementation using LEGO tools to demonstrate renewable energy integration in a small-scale manufacturing system.
+Goal: This thesis explores the application of Digital Twins to optimize the integration of renewable energy sources into manufacturing processes.
+The thesis begins with a comprehensive literature review of existing energy-oriented and renewable-energy-integrated models.
+Furthermore, an illustrative case study will demonstrate the proposed renewable energy integration in a Digital Twin of an small-scale manufacturing system.

 Required Skills and Knowledge: